14 March 2023

 While it’s good to engage and check on your super periodically, there are a few things to keep in mind regarding your balance.

 When you’re checking your super balance, it’s important to remember to focus on long-term performance and avoid making decisions based on short-term market movements.
-Over the long term, AustralianSuper’s flagship Balanced investment option has delivered an average return of 8.76% each year over the last 10 years and 8.02% over the last 20 years.1
+Over the long term, AustralianSuper’s Balanced investment option has delivered strong returns1.

 Hit your retirement goals

 Another reason to check your super is to determine how your retirement savings goals are tracking.
-You may require a monthly retirement income if you want to pay for things, like holidays, entertainment or family visits.
-To reach these goals, you may consider to boost your super with steps like salary sacrificing2 or other voluntary super contributions.
+For instance, if you want to pay for things like holidays, entertainment or a new car once you’ve stopped working, it's important to know how much money you have.
+To reach your goals, you may want to consider boosting your super with steps like salary sacrificing2 or other voluntary super contributions3.

 Managing market volatility

-Markets have had downturns in the past, such as during the GFC or COVID-19 downturn.
+Markets have had downturns in the past, such as during the Global Financial Crisis or COVID-19 downturn.
 However, historically investment returns have recovered leading to increasing super balances over the long term.

 AustralianSuper’s focus remains on positioning our investment portfolios to help deliver the best outcomes for members over the long term.
 Our long-term investment strategy is designed to be resilient in the face of volatile markets.
 The Balanced option is constructed to help cushion the impact of downturns, whilst ensuring members benefit from growth as markets recover.